birkir/prime/docs/guides.md

 }
 ```

-2. Next you will need an UI component for your field, we rely heavilly on ant design for user interface implementations.
+2. Next you will need an UI component for your field.

 ```js
 import { registerField } from '@primecms/field';